jstrieb/github-stats/README.md

      left of the page, then click "Create a new repository."
    - Note: this is **not** the same as forking a copy because it copies everything fresh, without the huge commit history.
-1. Create a new repository secret named `GITHUB_TOKEN` with your personal access token from the first step.
+1. Create a new repository secret named `ACCESS_TOKEN` with your personal access token from the first step.
    1. [Go to the "New secret" page for your copy of this repository by clicking this link.](../../settings/secrets/actions/new)